Diet Tips for Digestive Health

 Exercise not only keeps you fit, it may help you stay regular.
 It can help food move more quickly through your colon.
 It's not always easy to find time to be active, but try these tips:

-- Start exercising about 20 minutes, 3 days a week, and build up to at least 30 minutes on most days of the week.
+- Start exercising about 20 minutes, 3 days a week, and build up to at least 30 minutes on five or more days of the week.
 Always check with your doctor before you start any type of fitness plan.

 - Short on time?
 Break up activity throughout the day -- three 10-minute walks count as much as one 30-minute workout.